jkunimune/Djastiz/word_guide.md

 ### zrm
 _verb_
-	*idiocy*; the innate inability to solve riddles and puzzles
+	*idiotic*; the innate inability to solve riddles and puzzles

 ### zrng
 _verb_